A very nice example which would make a lovely present for an embroiderer or gardener.

-A stem with a fully opened pink flower and a bud, in burgundy, green and beige wool in tent stitch, outlined with yellow couched wool, black wool backing.
+A stem with a fully opened pink flower and a bud, in burgundy, green and beige wool in tent stitch, outlined with yellow couched wool, red linen backing.

 5 x 4 in; 12.5 x 10 cm